Church service: Contemporary church services

-Quaker Meeting for Worship
+Quaker meeting for worship

 Quakers (the Religious Society of Friends), like other Nonconformist Protestant denominations, distinguish between a church, which is a body of people who believe in Christ, and a 'meeting house' or 'chapel', which is a building where the church meets.
-Quakers have both unprogrammed and programmed Meetings for Worship.
+Quakers have both unprogrammed and programmed meetings for worship.
 Unprogrammed worship is based on waiting in silence and inward listening to the Spirit, from which any participant may share a message.
 In unprogrammed meetings for worship, someone speaks when that person feels that God/Spirit/the universe has given them a message for others.
 Programmed worship includes many elements similar to Protestant services, such as a sermon and hymns.
 Many programmed meetings also include a time during the service for silent, expectant waiting and messages from the participants.

 Common features

+A church service generally includes a reading of scripture verses and possibly a psalm.
+If the church follows a lectionary, this will identify the readings to be used, and if there is a sermon, this will often relate to the scripture lections assigned to that day.
+Bible services are devoted primarily to the reading and explanation of biblical texts.
+Styles of service vary greatly, from the Catholic, Lutheran, Eastern Orthodox, Oriental Orthodox, Reformed (Continental Reformed, Presbyterian, and Congregationalist), and Anglican traditions of liturgical worship to informal worship characterized by certain free church traditions, common among Methodists and Baptists, which often combine worship with teaching for the believers, which may also have an evangelistic component.

+Often services include the singing of hymns.
 Vocal music is traditionally sung by a choir or the congregation (or a mixture of the two), usually accompanied by an organ.
 Sometimes other instruments such as piano, classical instruments, or modern band instruments may be part of the service, especially in churches influenced by the contemporary worship movement.
 Some churches are equipped with state-of-the-art multi-media equipment to add to the worship experience.
 The congregation may sing along in hymnals or words to hymns and worship songs may be displayed on a screen.
 More liturgical denominations may have the words to specific prayers written in a missalette or prayer book, which the congregation follows.
-Though the majority of services are still conducted in church buildings designed specifically for that purpose, some services take place in "store front" or temporary settings.
+Though most of the services are still conducted in church buildings designed specifically for that purpose, some services take place in "store front" or temporary settings.

 For those unable to attend a service in a church building a burgeoning televangelism and radio ministry provides broadcasts of services.
 A number of websites have been set up as "cyber-churches" to provide a virtual worship space free to anyone on the internet.
 Church services are often planned and led by a single minister (pastor) or a small group of elders or may follow a format laid out by the dictates of the denomination.